Antineoplastic and immunomodulating agents. ATC code:

 Hepatic impairment: As dimethyl fumarate and monomethyl fumarate are metabolised by esterases, without the involvement of the CYP450 system, evaluation of phamacokinetics in individuals with hepatic impairment was not conducted.

-The adverse reactions described previously in Toxicology and Reproduction toxicity section as follows were not observed in clinical studies, but were seen in animals at exposure levels similar to clinical exposure levels.
+The adverse reactions described in the Toxicology and Reproduction toxicity sections as follows were not observed in clinical studies, but were seen in animals at exposure levels similar to clinical exposure levels.

 Mutagenesis: Dimethyl fumarate and mono-methylfumarate were negative in a battery of in vitro

 assays (Ames, chromosomal aberration in mammalian cells).
 Dimethyl fumarate was negative in the in vivo

 Carcinogenesis: Carcinogenicity studies of dimethyl fumarate were conducted for up to 2 years in mice and rats.
 Dimethyl fumarate was administered orally at doses of 25, 75, 200 and 400 mg/kg/day in mice, and at doses of 25, 50, 100, and 150 mg/kg/day in rats.
 In mice, the incidence of renal tubular carcinoma was increased at 75 mg/kg/day, at equivalent exposure (AUC) to the recommended human dose.
 In rats, the incidence of renal tubular carcinoma was increased at 100 mg/kg/day, approximately 3 times higher exposure than the recommended human dose.
 The relevance of these findings to human risk is unknown.